Fannie Mae (FNMA), How It Works, and How Its Loans Help You

 FNMA stock traded on the New York Stock Exchange until 2010.
 On July 8, 2010, Fannie Mae announced its preferred and common stock would trade on the OTC Bulletin Board.
 Investors can still buy common stock and junior preferred stock.
 The conservatorship doesn't allow FNMA to pay dividends.

 FNMA's stock price hasn't recovered because it's still in conservatorship.
 FNMA shareholders have asked the White House to make Fannie and Freddie private again.
 They realized the two are a good business investment.
 Future shareholders could make a good return on investment if the two were private.

 That's unlikely to happen.
 There are many in Congress who would like to dissolve Fannie and Freddie.
 They see the two as unneeded government interference in the housing market.
-That is unlikely.

 How It Affects the U.S. Economy

 Before the crisis, Fannie Mae stimulated the housing market, which made up 9.1 percent of the economy.
 That created wealth for homeowners who could then afford higher-priced homes.
 Fannie Mae also allowed low and moderate income families to get a financial cushion beneath them.
 That gave them a higher standard of living in the form of home ownership.

 Fannie Mae was involved in the subprime crisis but did not cause it.
 Banks repackaged Fannie's mortgage-backed securities into bundles called collateralized mortgage obligations.
 They took the bundles and sliced them into tranches.
 For example, they put all the low-interest payments into one tranche.
 Investors who wanted less risk bought those.
 Others bought the high-interest payments.
 Investors were willing to buy such synthetic investments because they were guaranteed by insurance called credit default swaps.